Maliha-Momtaz-Islam/provision_aws_infra_with_terraform/README.md

   - Deploys multiple EC2 instances with specified instance types, key pairs, and networking configurations.
   - Fully configurable with security groups, VPC, and subnets.

+##Disclaimer & License

+This `README.md` provides clear documentation for using your Terraform module, including inputs, outputs, and step-by-step deployment instructions.
+Let me know if you need further clarification or customization!
+This project is licensed under the MIT License.
+See LICENSE for details.
 ---

 ## Directory Structure